ics-uplb/ay2022-2023-1st-sem-cmsc190-sp2-KarlJasson/code/SETUP.md

 ```
 https://www.oracle.com/ph/java/technologies/downloads/
 ```
-2. Both the Scheduler and Simulator are runnable .jar files, so they are can be opened without need for further setup.
+2. Both the Scheduler and Simulator are runnable .jar files, so they should run without need for further setup.